heretate/FBPScheduler/README.md

 # FBPScheduler

 This is a simple scheduler package.
-This package is intended to be saved as reference for development of a scheduler package with broader scope.
+Instructions for how to use this package will be provided at a further date.